OmkarAditya/Bulldozer_sales_price_prediction/README.md

 ### 1. Problem Defination
-> Given the details (various features) of Bulldozers sold from 1989 to 2012 and their price (train set and validation set) we need to prdict the price of bulldozers sold **after 2012** (test set)
+> Given the details (various features) of Bulldozers sold from year 1989 to 2012 and their price (train set and validation set) we need to prdict the price of bulldozers sold **after 2012** (test set)